Pool Liner Replacement

 Many factors can affect the lifespan of your pool liner, including:

-- Living in an area that is prone to ground water issues such as mud and clay: This is one of the common issues that we encounter when repairing and replacing old pool liners.
+- Living in an area that is prone to ground water issues such as mud and clay: This is one of the common issues that we encounter when replacing old pool liners.

 - Ensuring that your pool has the correct chemical balance: Not only is this a key requirement for ensuring that your pool maintains its clear color and remains algae-free, but it is also extremely important for the upkeep of your liner.
 Failing to have the correct level of chlorine and algaecide, over time, causes minute tears and wrinkles to appear on your liner.